 The water-soluble vitamin C is probably the most well-known vitamin.
 Even before its discovery in 1932, physicians recognized that there must be a compound in citrus fruits preventing scurvy, a disease that killed as many as two million sailors between 1500 and 1800.
-Later researchers.
-Discovered that man, other primates and the guinea pig depend on external sources to cover their vitamin C requirements.
+Later researchers, discovered that man, other primates and the guinea pig depend on external sources to cover their vitamin C requirements.
 Most other animals are able to synthesize vitamin C from glucose and galactose in their bodies.

 Nowadays, health has become the most important property of human's life.
 Commonly, diets with high contents of fruits are protective against several human diseases such as cardiovascular diseases and even cancer.
 Therefore, people are putting more and more attention on antioxidant substances such as vitamin C which is also known as ascorbic acid or more specifically L-ascorbic acid.
 Vitamin C is probably one of the most highly well known.
-Furthermore, people have become more aware to the importance of vitamin C. Hence, this causes the global market flooded with vitamin C fortified foods (Arya, Mahajan and Jain, 2000).
+Furthermore, people have become more aware to the importance of vitamin C. Hence, this causes the global market flooded with vitamin C fortified foods.
 The term of vitamin C is used as generic term for all compounds exhibiting qualitatively the biological activity of ascorbic acid.
-The molecular structure of vitamin C is $C_6H_8O_6$ and the molecular weight is 176.1 (Ball, 2006).
-Vitamin C is highly polar and readily soluble in aqueous solution and insoluble in less nonpolar solvents (Fennema, 1996).
+The molecular structure of vitamin C is C6H6O6 and the molecular weight is 176.1.
+Vitamin in foods: Analysis Bioavailability and Stability.
+United States of America: CRC Press Taylor and Francis Group.
+Vitamin C is highly polar and readily soluble in aqueous solution and insoluble in less nonpolar solvents.
 It is an acidic compound due to the facile ionization of hydroxyl group on carbon 3 (pK1 = 4.17) while the hydroxyl group on carbon 2 is much more resistant to ionization (pK2 = 11.79).
+The structure of L-ascorbic acid is shown in Figure 1.